Attorney, Writer, Teacher, Mediator, Advocate

 Advocates for Adoption and Child-Welfare

-Rubber Ducks in Law Office?
+Rubber Ducks in a Law Office?